RenegadeMinds/helloworld/Compiling libxayagame.md

 	C:\msys64\msys2.exe

-Copy the following code block to your clipboard.
+Copy the following code block to your clipboard **without the comment lines**.
 Make certain that you copy it exactly with no blank lines at the end.

 	/*******************************/
 	./install_xaya_1.sh <<!